redisjohn/spfetch/README.md

 	credstore add --fqdn cluster.stark.local --ip 10.46.20.1 --user tony.stark@stark.com --pwd myP@$$W0RD

 If the above example, any REST API call for cluster.stark.local will be replaced \with the IP address 10.46.20.1.
+This address should be the address of the primary node unless redirection is enabled as specified above.

 #### Removing a cluster from the vault